 Auxiliary Rotor – a rotor that is used to counteract the effect of the main rotor torque or to maneuver about one or more of the three principal axes.

-Brake Horsepower – the power delivered at the propeller shaft of an aircraft engine.
+Brake Horsepower – the term for the power delivered at the propeller shaft of an aircraft engine.

 Calibrated Airspeed – the indicated airspeed of an aircraft, corrected for position and instrument error.

-Ceiling – the height between the earth’s surface and the lowest layer of clouds.
+Ceiling – the term for the height between the earth’s surface and the lowest layer of clouds.

 Critical Altitude – the maximum altitude at which it is possible to maintain a specified power or specific manifold pressure.